SpikeAlerts/SpikeAlerts/Database/readme.md

 Command line: psql "host=IP_ADDRESS dbname='SpikeAlerts' user=mgmt password=<your_password>"

-or psql -h XXX.XXX.XXX.XXXX -U mgmt -d 'SpikeAlerts'
+or psql -h XXX.XXX.XXXX -U mgmt -d 'SpikeAlerts'

 and then type in your password